Quintin1995/mri-dl-recon-fov-analysis/README.md

 ![segmentation_tissue_types_mr](figures/segmentator_tissue_types_mr.png)

 ## Project Description
-We aim to evaluate the performance of a DLRecon model by computing visual quality metrics across different acceleration factors (R3 and R6) for 120 UCMG patients.
+We aim to evaluate the performance of a DLR model by computing visual quality metrics across different acceleration factors (R3 and R6) for 120 UCMG patients.
 The metrics include **SSIM**, **PSNR**, **RMSE**, and **HFEN**.
-The analysis is conducted both on the entire 3D volume and on lesion-specific 2D slices.
+The analysis is performed on each 2d slice separately and lesion-specific 2D slices.

 ## Visual Quality Metrics
 - **SSIM (Structural Similarity Index Measure)**